 When the line between two seemingly naturally opposing principles dissolves and these two forces begin not only to integrate with each other, but also to feed and co-exist with one another, they completely harmonize into a paradoxical whole.

 For example, when two clearly opposing thoughts are allowed to exist simultaneously, and are also allowed to integrate into one another, they both end up giving birth to ONE profoundly peaceful, and all-receiving inner experience.
-In other words, as we can see in the practice of The Work of Byron Katie (www.thework.com), when we "turn around" any thought into its opposite and then explore how this opposite thought would be AS TRUE as its original thought, we integrate two apparently contradictory principles into one harmonious living whole.
+In other words, as we can see in the practice of Inquiry-Based Coaching, when we "reframe" any thought we integrate two apparently contradictory principles into one harmonious living whole.

 This integration further transforms into a form of energy that nurtures, flows and also consumes itself at the same time.
 It is an integration of energy that cannot be named, where there is no separation, no strategy, no expectation, and no strife.
 There is no winner, no loser, no better, and no worse.
 This is what we call a living paradox, and this paradox would be far from being unreal.
 Rather, as this integration happens, is becomes a palpable, living, harmonious, compassionate, and self-sustaining union of opposites.